 IKEA ships cabinets in flat-pack form, leaving the assembly and installation entirely up to you.
 This way, there are no transportation, labor, or storage space costs you have to cover.

-How Can I Design The IKEA Kitchen To Make It Look More Expensive And Custom?
+How To Make Your IKEA Kitchen Remodel Look More Expensive And Custom

 If IKEA feels too rudimentary for your home, you can enhance their furniture by taking the following steps: